GTuritto/AI-parrot/README.md

 # AI-parrot: Automating AI News Podcast Creation with LangGraph

-AI-parrot is a demo project that leverages LangGraph's power to automate the generation of a podcast from the latest AI news.
-From fetching and ranking news articles to generating a professional podcast script and converting it to audio, AI-parrot handles it all using intelligent agents.
+AI-parrot is a demo project that leverages LangGraph's power to automate podcast generation using the latest AI news.
+AI-parrot handles it all using intelligent agents, from fetching and ranking news articles to generating a professional podcast script and converting it to audio.
 This project highlights LangGraph's flexibility and capabilities in building sophisticated agent-based workflows.

 ## Key Features
 - **Automated News Fetching:** Fetches the latest AI news from trusted sources and selects relevant articles.